 All applications are considered in order of receipt.
 If your application is received after the course is full, you will be put on the waiting list.

 Does the course count towards university credits?

 There are no University Credits associated with this course.

 Can RADA help me to find accommodation?

 The accommodation is a ten-minute walk from RADA.
-Single rooms are provided, which includes a hand basin.
-There are communal bathrooms and a small kitchen available (please note no kitchen utensils are provided).
+Single rooms are provided, and there are communal bathrooms and a small kitchen available (please note no kitchen utensils are provided).
 Linen is included, but bring your own towel.
 A coin-operated launderette is on the premises.

 Accommodation is secure, but you are advised to take reasonable security precautions e.g. not leaving valuables unattended in your room, or leaving doors and windows unlocked.
 Floors are mixed sex, and the accommodation is used by many organisations over the summer.